mattheww/gomill/gomill_docs/ringmaster.rst

 .. confval:: number_of_games

   number of games to be played in the matchup.
-If you omit this setting or set it to :const:`None`, the tournament will continue until explicitly stopped.
+If you omit this setting or set it to :const:`None`, there will be no limit.